 Getting an Email Alert When a User Logs in the First Time on WordPress

 The above examples only apply if the attackers use the normal means to create a WordPress user or change its password.
 Though in most cases things are not so straight forward.
 As seen in this interesting WordPress hack attackers are exploiting another vulnerability that allows them to upload a PHP file in the WordPress website.
 Then they execute the PHP file which creates a new WordPress user directly in the WordPress database.
-In such case the plugin won’t log a security alert in the WordPress audit trail, but WP Security Audit Log plugin still has a solution for such cases.
+In such case the plugin won’t log a security alert in the WordPress audit trail, but WP Activity Log plugin still has a solution for such cases.

 Built-in WordPress Email Alerts